What Is Trigeminal Neuralgia?

 To diagnose trigeminal neuralgia, a physician will take your history and perform a physical examination.
 Clinical history is the key component in the diagnosis of trigeminal neuralgia.

-Additional tests may be ordered to rule out other possible causes of face pain.
+Additional tests can be ordered to rule out other possible causes of face pain.

 Medications are the most common initial treatment, although their effectiveness may diminish over time.
-Medications used include anticonvulsants (e.g., Tegretal or Neurontin) muscle relaxants and tricyclic antidepressants.
+Medications used include anticonvulsants (for example, Tegretal or Neurontin), muscle relaxants, and tricyclic antidepressants.
 Tegretal and Neurontin are the first line of medical therapy.
-Temporary relief of pain after administration of these two drugs further solidifies the diagnosis of trigeminal neuralgia.
+Temporary relief of pain after administration of these 2 drugs further solidifies the diagnosis of trigeminal neuralgia.

 Anticonvulsants block nerve firing to control pain.
-However, these medications may have several unpleasant side effects (such as confusion, drowsiness and nausea) that should be discussed with your physician prior to their use.
+However, these medications can have several unpleasant side effects (such as confusion, drowsiness, and nausea) that should be discussed with your physician before you take them.
 The use of Tegretal requires careful monitoring of your blood count and salt by your family doctor for the first few weeks of use.
 This monitoring requires a blood test.

-Muscle relaxants may be used on their own or in conjunction with anticonvulsants to treat pain.
-Tricyclic antidepressants are used specifically to treat pain described as constant, burning or aching.
+Muscle relaxants can be used on their own or in conjunction with anticonvulsants to treat pain.
+Tricyclic antidepressants are used specifically to treat pain described as constant, burning, or aching.

 No patient should live with the severe pain of trigeminal neuralgia.
-We recommend early consultation with a neurosurgeon if the medications are not effective or if you have unpleasant side effects from the medications.
+We recommend early consultation with a neurosurgeon if the medications are not effective or if you have unpleasant side effects from them.